deepset-ai/haystack-tutorials/markdowns/02_Finetune_a_model_on_your_data.md

 colab = https://colab.research.google.com/github/deepset-ai/haystack-tutorials/blob/main/tutorials/02_Finetune_a_model_on_your_data.ipynb
 toc = True
-title = "Fine-Tuning a Model on Your Own Data" level = "advanced" weight = 50 description = blabbalbala category = "QA" aliases = ["/tutorials/02_Finetune_a_model_on_your_data", "/tutorials/Finetune_a_model_on_your_data", "/tutorials/2"]
+title = "Fine-Tuning a Model on Your Own Data" level = "intermediate" weight = 50 description = Improve the performance of your Reader by performing fine-tuning. category = "QA" aliases = ["/tutorials/02_Finetune_a_model_on_your_data", "/tutorials/Finetune_a_model_on_your_data", "/tutorials/2"]
 ---